samariwa/Carpooling-services/README.md

-# Carpooling-services
+# Matatu Sacco-Management-system
-This repository  entails code for an application that facilitates carpooling services.
+This repository  entails code for a matatu sacco management system.